A multi-orthogonal polynomials' approach to bulk queueing theory: Abstract

 \section{Abstract}

 We consider a stationary Markov process that models certain queues with a bulk service of a fixed number $m$ of admitted customers.
 We find an integral expression of its transition probability function in terms of certain multi-orthogonal polynomials with respect to a system of distributions that contain measures supported on starlike subsets of the complex plane.
-We give explicit expressions for such polynomials and distributions in terms of the solution of an algebraic equation.
+We also study the corresponding steady state.